Last Updated

 - May 21, 2025 – DBPR Inspector General Declares No Jurisdiction

-- Rodney MacKinnon, Inspector General of DBPR, formally confirmed in writing that his office has no authority to investigate construction, permitting, or DBPR decisions in the Omega Villas case—underscoring a systemic lack of accountability in Florida’s HOA oversight framework.
+- Rodney MacKinnon, Inspector General of DBPR, formally confirmed in writing that his office has no authority to investigate construction, permitting, or DBPR decisions in the Omega Villas case—underscoring a possible systemic lack of accountability in Florida’s HOA oversight framework.

 - July 1, 2025 – Responded to DBPR Inquiry on 2025 Annual Election Monitor Request